 You can choose to get a bigger, portable tub for your baby and place it in the bathtub.
 To prevent slips, first place a rubber mat on the bottom of the large bathtub and then place your child’s tub in.
 You don’t necessarily have to use a portable bath at all.
 If your baby can sit up alone without any support, he is ready for this big step!
 All you need is a rubber mat at the bottom of the tub and his bath toys.
 Your child will have ample space to play in, so he probably won’t want to get out.
 Now, despite having more control over his body, he is still needs your absolute attention.
 It is important to fill the tub with little water, to prevent accidents.
 Check the water temperature with your elbow before putting your baby in.
 Don’t answer the phone or sort out other issues during this process.
-If you have an emergency while bathing your little one, first take him out, wrap him in his towel and take him to a safe place before you attend to anything else.
-Don’t forget to make bath time a fun and relaxing time for your baby.
+If you have an emergency while bathing your little one, first take him out, wrap him in his towel, and take him to a safe place before you attend to anything else.
+Don’t forget to make bath time a fun and relaxing time for your baby!

 If you have shower:

 Does your toddler find it hard to learn new words?
 Have you observed the environment he is exposed to when he learns?
-A new study found that too much background noise (TV, people talking or traffic blast) at home or school can make it difficult for toddlers to learn new words.
+A new study found that too much background noise (TV, people talking, or traffic blast) at home or school can make it difficult for toddlers to learn new words.

 The study, published in the journal Child Development, was led by researchers from the University of Wisconsin-Madison.
-It consisted of three experiments in which 106 children from 22 to 30 months took part in.
+It consisted of three experiments in which 106 children between 22 and 30 months old took part in.
 In the study, the toddlers were taught names of unfamiliar objects and then tested on their ability to recognize the objects when they were labeled.
 In order to understand how different levels of background noise affected the toddlers’ ability to learn, the team repeated the experiment with different amounts of background noise.

-Bath time can be very fun, but also a bit exhausting, especially when children want to exercise their independence and refuse follow instructions.
+Bath time can be very fun, but also a bit exhausting, especially when children want to exercise their independence and refuse to follow instructions.
 At this stage, babies acquire lots of new skills; one of them being standing up on their own.
 This is a major developmental milestone, and as a parent you certainly are very proud!
 However, these new skills come with increased energy and restlessness to explore his surroundings.
 Keeping still during bath time may seem impossible!

-As parents and adults, we know the accidents that can occur during bath time.
+As parents and adults, we know that accidents can occur during bath time.
 We don’t want our children to slip and hit themselves, so to see them stand up in the bath can be quite scary.
 When your indications to sit down don’t seem to work, what should you do?
 Here are several techniques you can try instead:

-• If your baby loves bath time and you don’t want him to stand up, you can tell him that if he stands up, bath time will have to be over.
+If your baby loves bath time and you don’t want him to stand up, you can tell him that if he stands up, bath time will have to be over.
 In a gentle but affirmative tone say “You are standing up.
-You’re showing me it’s time to get out of the bath.”
+You’re showing me it’s time to get out of the bath”.
 If he doesn’t listen, he must be taken out.
 He will soon learn that if he wants to play during bath time, he can’t stand up.

-• Another option that’s recommended by experts is to let him stand.
+Another option that’s recommended by experts is to let him stand.
 Sometimes it may be safer to bathe him standing up than to have a quarrel every time he takes a bath.
 If you decide to let him stand, you need to adjust the bathroom space to make it as safe as possible.
 Place a rubber mat on the floor around the tub or shower.
 Remove any object that can hurt him if he falls and make sure to always keep an eye on him.
 Sitting or standing, he must always have someone watching over him.

 Hopefully, these techniques will help!
-Remember to use your creativity and to adapt techniques to your own style.
+Remember to use your creativity and to adapt the techniques to your own style.
 There is no single correct answer, the key is to be consistent, affirmative, and always be present.
 Your little one is excited about his newly acquired skills, so be considerate.
 He is not challenging you; he does it because it is something new and exciting for him.
 Understanding this will help you establish the best rules for his safety.

 You have probably noticed that your little one’s skin is very soft and delicate.
-His skin is thinner than an adult’s and may easily become irritated, sunburnt, and/or dry.
+His skin is thinner than an adult’s and may easily become irritated, sunburnt, or dry.
 Therefore, it is important to take precautions to keep your baby’s beautiful skin healthy.
 The following tips can help:

-1. Don’t use soap every time you bathe him.
+Don’t use soap every time you bathe him.
 When you do use soap, make sure it’s hypoallergenic, unscented baby soap.

-3. Change your toddler’s diaper often to prevent a rash.
+Change your toddler’s diaper often to prevent a rash.
 Thoroughly clean the area with water and cotton, and make sure it dries out completely.
 If you use wipes, avoid those containing alcohol or fragrances because they can irritate your baby’s skin.